-Project Status: This project is underway, and the feasibility study is now expected in Q4 2024.
+Project Status: This project is underway, and the Feasibility Report is delayed until Q1 2025.

 Product Description: Highly efficient, customizable vacuum insulated panels (VIP) with an insulation value of up to R30 targeted for residential applications.

 Project Description: A co-funded project with GTI Energy and NYSERDA to develop an easy-to-install, highly efficient, and customizable wall retrofit solution for residential buildings.
 Key innovations include using VIPs, 3D scanning and modeling of the building enclosure, and customized design and fabrication of retrofit panels.